Shalitha-J/js-games/README.md

 # js-games
  basic games using js

- this is a simple memo game
+ this is a simple memo game.